systelab/seed-dotnet/README.md

 ## Improvements

-The project is not finished, as Unit or E2E test is not still implemented.
-Our idea is to use JustMock, and we are working hard to have this implemented as soon as possible.
+The project is not finished, E2E test is not still implemented.
+We are working hard to have this implemented as soon as possible.
 Also the idea is to include Allure to show the test results in a proper maner.

 [git]: https://git-scm.com/
 [dotnet]:https://www.microsoft.com/net/download/windows